 Bird, et al. v.
 Garland

 Bird, et al. v.
-Garland (D.D.C.): Cohen Milstein represents a putative class action of 34 current and former female FBI agents, who claim they suffered systemic gender discrimination and subsequent termination from the FBI’s Basic Training program for new agents and intelligence analysts.
-The putative class bring their claims of disparate treatment and disparate impact under the Title VII of the Civil Rights Act of 1964.
+Garland (D.D.C.): Cohen Milstein represents a certified class action of 34 current and former female FBI agents, who claim they suffered systemic gender discrimination and subsequent termination from the FBI’s Basic Training program for new agents.
+The women bring their claims of disparate treatment and disparate impact under the Title VII of the Civil Rights Act of 1964.
+On October 16, 2024, the court granted preliminary approval of a $22.6 million settlement against the FBI.

 Harris v.
 Medical Transportation Management, Inc.